sgzwach/GenElect2.0/README.md

 - [X] Add link to campus map
 - [X] Fix core errors when changing user roles (students to admins primarily)
 - [X] Make instructor page so that student helpers know what they can do
+- [X] Add difficulty drop-downs for electives and cores